loriortiz/cover-11ty/content/articles/martha-diamond/index.md

 _What about rhythm?_

 The new paintings are dimensionally in a ratio of two to one.
-Numbers affect people.
+Numbers effect people.
 A lot of repetitions makes things look grand—like the way things are disposed has a lot to do with how people will respond to them.
 I like how things get repeated.

 _Who did you like when you were younger?_